chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 # Case Studies of Code of Conduct "Cancel Culture" Out-Of-Control Power Abuse

-## Ruby - A Call for Tolerance On Ruby-Talk Results In Ban On Reddit Ruby
+## Ruby (October, 2021) - A Call for Tolerance On Ruby-Talk Results In Ban On Reddit Ruby

 Allow me to restate again I am not the original poster of the